Valencia: Climate

-Valencia and its metropolitan area have a semi-arid climate (Köppen: BSh) bordering on a Mediterranean climate (Köppen: Csa) with mild winters and hot, dry summers.
-According to the Siegmund/Frankenberg climate classification, Valencia has a subtropical climate.
+Valencia and its metropolitan area has a subtropical semi-arid climate (Köppen: BSh) bordering on a Mediterranean climate (Köppen: Csa) with mild winters and hot, dry summers.

 The average annual temperature of Valencia is 18.6 °C; 23 °C during the day and 14.2 °C at night.
 In the coldest month, January, the maximum daily temperature typically ranges from 15 to 20 C, the minimum temperature typically at night ranges from 6 to 10 C. December, January and February are the coldest months, with average temperatures around 17 C during the day and 8 C at night.
 March is transitional, the temperature often exceeds 20 °C, with an average temperature of 19.3 °C during the day and 10 °C at night.
 During the warmest months – July and August, the maximum temperature during the day typically ranges from 28 to 32 C, about 21 to 24 °C at night.
 The highest and lowest temperatures recorded in the city since 1937 were 44.5 C on 10 August 2023 and -7.2 C on 11 February 1956, respectively.
 Valencia has one of the mildest winters in Europe, owing to its southern location on the Mediterranean Sea and the Foehn phenomenon, locally known as ponentà.
-The January average is comparable to temperatures expected for May and September in the major cities of northern Europe.

-The maximum of precipitation occurs in autumn, coinciding with the time of the year when cold drop (gota fría) episodes of heavy rainfall—associated to cut-off low pressure systems at high altitude— are common along the Western mediterranean coast.
+Peak precipitation occurs in autumn, coinciding with the time of the year when cold drop (gota fría) episodes of heavy rainfall—associated with cut-off low pressure systems at high altitude— are common along the Western mediterranean coast.
 The year-on-year variability in precipitation may be, however, considerable, as exemplified by large floods in 1957 and 2024, which both occurred in the month of October.
 Snowfall almost does not occur at all; the most recent occasion snow accumulated on the ground was on 11 January 1960.

 Valencia, on average, has around 2,733 sunshine hours per year, from 158 in December (average of 5 hours of sunshine duration a day) to 313 in July (average around 10 hours of sunshine duration a day).
 The average temperature of the sea is 14–15 °C in winter and 25–26 °C in summer.
 Average annual relative humidity is around 66%.

+Climate data for Valencia (1991–2020 normals), altitude: 11 m (36 ft) a.s.l.